-Away from the stampede of mediocrity, a unicorn is on the loose
+Away from mediocrity, a unicorn is on the loose

 DISCLAIMER: You've passed through our 'humorless corporate cog' filter and arrived at this little sarcasm sanctuary where we can speak freely, without fear of faux-offended proprietary police pissing on our 'my-little-uni-pony-with-lightning-bolts-shooting-out-its-butt' parade.

-He/She is a traveling trophy awarded monthly (along with a reasonably fat check) to the Plan B’er who embodies the work ethic symbolized by MLUPWLBSOIB mascot.
+He/She is a traveling trophy awarded monthly to the Plan B’er who embodies the work ethic symbolized by our mascot.
 ‘Bolt’ parks on the desktop of each month’s Unicorn Award Winner—as a simple, silly recognition of the Plan B’er who goes the furthest in demonstrating what Plan B-style service is all about.

 READY FOR MORE DETAIL ON THE SYMBOLISM?